brandonapt/funkin-bcb/README.md

 ### Ignored files

-I readded the APIStuff.hx and made it empty.
+I readded the APIStuff.hx and made it empty. :) I also fixed the NGio bug.

 ### Compiling game